luiskendall/portfolio/README.md

 </div>
 <div style="display: flex; align-items: center;">
   <img src="assets/img/linkedin-icon.png" alt="LinkedIn Icon" style="width: 70px; height: 70px; vertical-align: middle;">
-  <span style="margin-left: 10px;"><strong>LinkedIn:</strong> <a href="https://www.linkedin.com/in/luis-kendall-segura-paniagua/">linkedin.com/in/luis-kendall-segura-paniagua</a></span>
+  <span style="margin-left: 10px;"><strong>LinkedIn:</strong> <a href="https://www.linkedin.com/in/luiskensp/">linkedin.com/in/luiskensp</a></span>
 </div>

 <br/>

 ## About me
 _____________________________________________________________________
-I am a young professional passionate about technology, always looking for new opportunities to learn and grow.
+I'm a Software Engineer passionate about technology, always looking for new opportunities to learn and grow.
 I have experience in different IT areas, such as programming, databases, technical support, etc. I stand out for my ability to solve problems in a critical and creative way.

 On the other hand, in my free time I like to play video games, play sports especially Basketball, learn new skills, and drink coffee.